qbicsoftware/qbic-r-analysis/README.md

 ## Build new R analysis projects from the template

-We have a R analysis template and you can use the `cookiecutter` tool for that.
-Please check out [https://github.com/qbicsoftware/qbic-r-analysis-template](https://github.com/qbicsoftware/qbic-r-analysis-template) and follow the instructions shown in the README.
+If you have a new R analysis project and want to add it to the R-container-lib, please follow the process described in [Rmageddon](https://github.com/qbicsoftware/r-lint-cli/blob/master/README.rst).
+This README assumes that you have the setup as explained in [Rmageddon](https://github.com/qbicsoftware/r-lint-cli/blob/master/README.rst).

 ### 1. Fork this repo